akiradeveloper/dm-writeboost/README.md

 # DM-WRITEBOOST
 Log-structured Caching for Linux

-## What's new
+## The kernel code is maintained.
-* Merged in Joe's tree https://github.com/jthornber/linux-2.6 and maintained in the tree.
+Already merged in Joe's tree https://github.com/jthornber/linux-2.6.
-  For testing, please use linux-2.6.config in this repo.
-* bumped up the version to 0.9. it's close to release
-* dm-writeboost is now able to run on >= v3.14
+Joe Thornber is a developer of several DM targes including dm-thin and dm-cache working for Redhat.
+There code in this repository is not always maintained.
+Please use the code in Joe's tree.
+It's always maintained.

+Other than the kernel code, the documentation and several useful scripts are upstream here.

+## Award
-* I received Japanese OSS Encouragement award by developing dm-writeboost.
+I received Japanese OSS Encouragement award for developing dm-writeboost.
 Thanks

 ## Overview
 dm-writeboost is an implementation of [Disk Caching Disk(DCD)](http://www.ele.uri.edu/research/hpcl/DCD/DCD.html).